 Kanye West once ranted for 12 minutes about Michael Jordan during a concert?
-True.
+True (video proof below).

-Kanye West played basketball in a gym full of 70+ year old women in Australia earlier this month?
-True.
+Kanye West played basketball in a gym full of 70-year-old women in Australia earlier this month?
+True (video proof below).

 Kanye West stopped a concert last week until everybody in the crowd stood up, which put a fan in a wheelchair and another with a prosthetic leg in an awkward situation?
-Watch the video above.
+True (video proof below)!

 Kanye West, after “wheelchair-gate,” scored 106 points against a team full of middle school kids in wheelchairs? !*#$%@* FALSE!